elibroftw/matte-black-theme/README.md

 - [Firefox Matte Black (Green)](https://addons.mozilla.org/addon/matte-black-green/)
 - [Firefox Matte Black (Spring Green)](https://addons.mozilla.org/addon/matte-black-spring-green/)

-## Plexus Series
+### Plexus Series

 - [Chrome Plexus Crystals](https://chrome.google.com/webstore/detail/ojmfjbdihaiihhfgoepflhbkcoepdmob/)
 - [Firefox Plexus Crystals (Sky Blue)](https://addons.mozilla.org/addon/plexus-crystals-sky-blue/) | Personal Favorite
 - [Firefox Plexus Crystals (Turqouise)](https://addons.mozilla.org/addon/plexus-crystals-turquoise/)
 - [Firefox Plexus Crystals (Orange)](https://addons.mozilla.org/addon/plexus-crystals-orange/)
 - [Firefox Plexus Crystals (Yellow)](https://addons.mozilla.org/addon/plexus-crystals-yellow/)

+## Note for Myself

+`[0-9]{4}\.[0-9]{1,2}\.[0-9]{1,2}` is the regex to match the version string in all `manifest.json`

-# Building from source
+## Building from source

-In order to test changes locally you can build and load the add-ons directly after modifying the source code.
+1. To test changes, you can build and load the add-ons directly after modifying the source code

-Run the `build.py` script to build the zip files in the `Builds` folder.
+2. Run the `build.py` script to build the zip files in the `Builds` folder

-On Firefox, go to `about:addons`, click the cog icon and go to "Debug Add-ons".
+3. On Firefox, go to `about:addons`, click the cog icon and go to "Debug Add-ons".

-In the new screen click on "Load Temporary Add-on..." and select the zip archive of the theme you want to use.
+4. In the new screen click on "Load Temporary Add-on..." and select the zip archive of the theme you want to use.
 The add-on is now loaded and you can directly see your changes.

 <!-- # Screenshots -->
 <!-- <img src="https://raw.githubusercontent.com/elibroftw/matte-black-theme/master/Matte%20Black%20Theme%20Resources/Firefox%20Screenshot.jpg" alt="Firefox (Red Accent)" height="500px"/> -->